model-checking/kani/README.md

    [CBMC Viewer](https://github.com/awslabs/aws-viewer-for-cbmc/releases/latest).

-   The [RMC Installation Guide](https://model-checking.github.io/rmc/install-guide.html) shows how to quickly install all them using our setup scripts.
+   The [RMC Installation Guide](https://model-checking.github.io/rmc/install-guide.html) shows how to quickly install them using our setup scripts.

 1. Configure RMC.
    We recommend using the following options: